 Medical assistance can be obtained by dialing 911 or going directly to the hospital.
-Emergency Room staff at St. Mary's Regional Medical Center in Russellville and Mercy Hospital in Ozark are equipped with the supplies necessary to collect and preserve forensic evidence (sometimes called a "rape kit").
+Emergency Room staff at St. Mary's Regional Medical Center (1808 West Main Street in Russellville) and Mercy Hospital (801 West River in Ozark) are equipped with the supplies necessary to collect and preserve forensic evidence (sometimes called a "rape kit").
 They are also able to treat any possible injuries, provide preventative treatment for sexually transmitted infections, and offer other health services.

-Preservation of evidence in incidents of sexual assault is critical to potential criminal prosecution and to obtaining restraining orders, and particularly time-sensitive.
+Preservation of evidence in incidents of sexual assault is critical to potential criminal prosecution and to obtaining restraining orders, and particularly time sensitive.
 Complainants should consider preserving evidence by taking the following actions:

-1. Seek forensic medical assistance at a local hospital, ideally within 72-120 hours of the incident (sooner is better).
-In Russellville, Saint Mary's Regional Medical Center is located at 1808 West Main Street.
-In Ozark, Mercy Hospital is located at 801 West River.

-- 2. Avoid showering, bathing, washing hands or face, or douching, if possible, but evidence may still be collected even if you do. - 3.
+- 1. Seek forensic medical assistance at a local hospital, ideally within 96 hours of the incident (sooner is better), and this exam is paid for by the State of Arkansas. - 2.
+Avoid showering, bathing, washing hands or face, or douching, if possible, but evidence may still be collected even if you do. - 3.
 Try not to urinate. - 4.
-If oral sexual contact took place, refrain from smoking, eating, drinking, or brushing teeth. - 5.
-If clothes are changed, place soiled clothes in a paper bag (plastic destroys evidence). - 6.
+If oral sexual contact took place, refrain from smoking, eating, drinking, or brushing teeth. - If clothes are changed, place soiled clothes in a paper bag (plastic destroys evidence). - 6.
 Seeking medical treatment can be essential even if it is not for the purposes of collecting forensic evidence.

-Remember: You have between 72-120 hours after the assault to have potential evidence collected.
+Remember: You have up to 96 hours after the assault to have potential evidence collected.
 Just because you have evidence collected does not mean that you are required to pursue criminal charges or a Title IX complaint.
 Preservation of evidence does, however, keep the option open for you while you make your decision.
 Click here for more information about medical assistance.